Hemant-kumar05/Music-player/README.md

 ---

 **Note**: This is a educational project inspired by Spotify's interface.
-It is not affiliated with or endorsed by Spotify AB.
+It is not affiliated with or endorsed by Spotify AB."# Music-player"